SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_simulation.md

 <font color="red">**HELPFUL HINT:** </font>  If you choose more than one processors, for example, 8 processors are used. **SimVascular** will create a new folder *8-procs\_case* in the folder [proj_path]/Simulations/demojob.
 All the simulation result files restart.\*.\* are in the folder 8-procs_\_case.

+####Runnning Simulation at Computer Clusters

-(Optional) You can also export the required data files and upload to a computer cluster to run the simulation.
+You can also export the required data files and upload to a computer cluster to run the simulation.

 To export the files:

+	Make sure you have created data files for this job.
 	Right click on the job node "demojob" in Data Manager Click "Export Data Files"
 	Select a directory

-A folder "demojob-sim-files" is created, which contains the exported data files to run the simulation.
+A folder "demojob-sim-files" is created, which contains the required files to run the simulation.

+To run the simulation at the cluster:

+	Make sure SimVascular flow solver is available on the cluster.
+	Upload the folder "demojob-sim-files" to the cluster Login the cluster
+	Go to the folder "demojob-sim-files"
+	Run "mpiexec -n [number of processes] [solver path]/svsolver" or you need create/submit a job file as required by the cluster to run the simulation

+During the simualtion, result files are saved at the folder "demojob-sim-files/[number of processes]]-procs_case/".
+You can download the files back to your computer and convert them to vtp/vtu files.

 ###Convert Results